Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Algorithm and Theoretical Results

 \subsection{Upper bounds on the loss}

-The following two theorems are the main results of this paper, bounding the loss terms $\LFD, \LCE$ for Algorithm~\ref{Alg:TS}.
+The following two theorems are the main results bounding the loss terms $\LFD, \LCE$ for Algorithm~\ref{Alg:TS}.
 In the first theorem, we are given a target failure probability of at most $\delta$.
 By choosing $\delta_{t}$ appropriately, we obtain an infinite horizon algorithm for which both loss terms are $\widetilde{O}(\sqrt{T})$ with probability at least $1-\delta$.
-In the second theorem, we are given a time horizon $T$ and we obtain an algorithm whose expected losses are $\widetilde{O}(\sqrt{T})$.
+In the second theorem, with a given time horizon $T$, we obtain an algorithm whose expected losses are $\widetilde{O}(\sqrt{T})$.

 \begin{theorem} Assume the conditions in Section~\ref{sec:assumptions}.
 Let $\delta > 0$ be given.
 Choose $\delta_{t} = \frac{2\delta}{n\pi^2 t^2}$.
 Then, the following upper bounds on $\LFD, \LCE$ hold for Algorithm~\ref{Alg:TS} with probability at least $1-\delta$.